orgSailingVLM/vlmbook/_sources/chapters/description/theory.md

 ## Vortex Lattice Method

-In VLM, the lifting surface is modelled by a large number of elementary, quadrilateral panels lying either on the actual aircraft surface, or on some mean surface, or combination thereof.
+In VLM, the lifting surface is modelled by a large number of elementary, quadrilateral panels lying either on the actual aircraft surface or on some mean surface, or combination thereof.
 To satisfy boundary conditions, VLM utilizes following elements to describe each panel:

 * source - a point from which fluid issues and flows radially outward such that the continuity equation is satisfied everywhere but at the singularity that exists at the source's center